Kabir259/RagDoc/README.md

 This project is a RAG (Retrieval-Augmented Generation) chatbot that uses a combination of document embeddings and a language model to answer questions based on the provided context i.e. PDFs.
 The chatbot is built using Streamlit for the frontend and Chroma for vector storage.

-# Screenshot of Deployed App
+# Screenshots of the Deployed App

 <img src="assets/ss.png">